Return to work pilot project

 RETURN TO WORK EMPLOYER HOTLINE

 Starting July 4, CSNS will be piloting a service to provide construction industry-specific RTW support to help employers navigate the RTW process when they need it.
 We will be providing specific RTW process information and coordinating the flow of communication between parties.
-Lori Ross, Team Lead OHS Advisor at CSNS, will be the coordinator for this pilot project.
+Joy Moore, our Return to Work Consultant with CSNS, will be the coordinator for this pilot project.
 You can call her or email her with any return to work questions you may have.
 She can be reached at lross@construcitonsafetyns.ca or 902-223-4499.
 The goal of this RTW hotline is to help support our members — especially small- and medium-sized companies — navigate the sometimes complex and confusing RTW process.
-Lori will be offering the following services:
+Joy will be offering the following services:

 • Advice and support to employers in navigating the claims process and return-to-work planning.